Harley Jane Kozak: Career

-In 1993–1994, Kozak played Alison Hart, wife of Dave Hart, portrayed by Beau Bridges, on the CBS comedy/western series Harts of the West.
-The program was set on a dude ranch in Nevada.
-Lloyd Bridges played the ranch foreman, and Diane Ladd appeared once as Alison's mother.
-Her three children were played by Sean Murray, Nathan Watt and Meghann Haldeman, who has been friends with her on-screen mother ever since.
-Mark Harmon also guest-starred the series.
-Kozak has worked several times with Harmon, both in movies and TV series and she credits him as one of her favorite co-stars.

 In 1996, Kozak appeared in the mini-series Titanic along with Peter Gallagher and Catherine Zeta Jones.
 She played the role of Bess Allison, a mother who dies while searching for her missing baby at the time when RMS Titanic sinks.
 Kozak was originally chosen to play Karen Sammler in the TV show Once and Again.
 She filmed the pilot, but was asked to withdraw from the series when she became pregnant with her first child, because they did not want her character to be pregnant.
 The role went to Susanna Thompson.
-Also in 1996, Kozak portrayed a battered wife in a made for TV movie, Unforgivable, co-starring with John Ritter, and received praise for her "strong" performance.
+Also in 1996, Kozak portrayed a battered wife in a made-for-TV movie, Unforgivable, co-starring with John Ritter, and received praise for her "strong" performance.
 Kozak also appeared in "Cold Lazarus", a first-season episode of Stargate SG-1, as Sara O'Neill.

 Kozak has written five novels: Dating Dead Men (2004), Dating Is Murder : A Novel (2005), Dead Ex (2007), and A Date You Can't Refuse (2008), all of which feature greeting-card designer and amateur sleuth Wollie Shelley, a woman with very eccentric friends and family.
 The first three novels were published by Doubleday, a division of Random House, and the most recent was published by Broadway Books following the restructuring of Doubleday.
 Dating Dead Men won an Agatha Award, an Anthony Award, and a Macavity Award for best first novel.
 Kozak's fifth book is Keeper of the Moon, a paranormal romantic suspense novel.